 Space is limited; reservations are required.
 Reservations are on a first-come, first-served basis.

 Embark on a fantastic musical voyage of sight, sound, and knowledge with musical instruments from around the world led by award-winning artist/educator John Zeretzke!
-Audiences will see and hear 20–30 instruments from diverse countries, including the Hungarian bagpipe, North African bendir (a frame drum), and 5-string Steinberger computerized/electric violin!
-In this program, Zeretzke traces the musical evolution of these instruments through thousands of years of history.
+Audiences will see and hear instruments from diverse countries and trace the musical evolution of these instruments through thousands of years of history.
 Zeretzke shares songs, stories, and lessons he has learned from international mentors during his world travels.

-The Nash / Jazz in AZ celebrates the rich tradition and ongoing innovation of jazz by presenting engaging live performances, providing unique educational programs, and building a vibrant jazz community in the greater Phoenix area and beyond.
-Join a quartet of jazz musicians as they perform music that highlights big ideas from the first one hundred years of jazz history and offer a discussion of styles, time periods, American culture, and approaches to improvisation.
+The Nash celebrates the rich tradition and ongoing innovation of jazz by presenting engaging live performances, providing unique educational programs, and building a vibrant jazz community in the greater Phoenix area and beyond.
+Join a quartet of jazz musicians as they perform music that highlights big ideas from the first one hundred years of jazz history, including a discussion of styles, time periods, American culture, and approaches to improvisation.
 Students will gain a greater understanding and appreciation of jazz.